 German Succession Rules and Probate Proceedings explained

-German inheritance law differs very much from UK law and there are many formal requirements which must be followed.
-A good starting point for basic information about the law of succession in Germany (or any other European country for that matter) is the official EU website “Successions in Europe“.
+German inheritance law as well as German probate rules differ very much both from UK law as well as USA probate.
+Under German statutory law, there are many formal requirements which must be followed.
+A good source for initial informationis about the law of succession in Germany (or any other European country for that matter) is the official EU website “Successions in Europe“.
 It answers a few basic questions and contains helpful links for more detailed research.
 In our CrossChannelLawyers blog we try to dig deeper in regard to many issues of British-German and US-German succession rules, inheritance tax, estate planning and international probate.

 For starters, let us quickly explain some major differences between UK and German laws of succession: